 Operating Expenses.
 ResortQuest operating expenses primarily consist of operating costs, selling, general and administrative expenses and depreciation and amortization expense.
 Operating costs of ResortQuest are comprised of payroll expenses, credit card transaction fees, travel agency fees, advertising, payroll for managed entities and various other direct operating costs.
 Selling, general and administrative expenses of ResortQuest are comprised of payroll expenses, rent, utilities and various other general and administrative costs.
 ResortQuest operating costs for the year ended December 31, 2006, as compared to the same period in 2005, remained stable.
 The decrease in ResortQuest selling, general and administrative expenses for the year ended December 31, 2006, as compared to the same period in 2005, is due to certain non-recurring brand-building expenses incurred in 2005 described below.
-The increase in ResortQuest operating costs, selling, general and administrative expenses, and depreciation and amortization expense for the year ended December 31, 2005, as compared to the same period in 2004, is due to the addition of units and general and administrative expenses associated with the East-West and Whistler acquisitions and as a result of our investment in brand-building initiatives such as technology, marketing and organizational improvements.
+The increase in ResortQuest operating costs, selling, general and administrative expenses for the year ended December 31, 2006, as compared to the same period in 2005, is due to certain non-recurring brand-building expenses incurred in 2005 described below.
+The increase in ResortQuest operating costs, selling, general and administrative expenses for the year ended December 31, 2005, as compared to the same period in 2004, is due to the addition of units and general and administrative expenses associated with the East-West and Whistler acquisitions and as a result of our investment in brand-building initiatives such as technology, marketing and organizational improvements.